Skip to content

 Parking spaces designated for vehicles with a valid disability parking certificate are available in the Camel, Robin and West and East Como lots on the State Fairgrounds on a first-come basis.
 Please note that these lots often fill up early each day, and there is no guarantee that space will be available.
 The cost is $20 per day (cash or credit).

-Learn more about parking in fairgrounds lots
+Learn more about parking in fairgrounds lots.

 Wheelchair-Accessible Park & Ride